-Strong and ugly humanoids with a fearsome demeanor.
+Strong and ugly humanoids with a fearsome demeanor, twisted elfkin who no longer resemble their ancient heritage.
 They often dwell in mountainous regions, and are powerful, often ferocious warriors.
-While their physical prowess is high, they're not known for their magical abilities, which are next to nonexistent.
+These orcs are split into five distinct tribes, each with their own traits, abilities, and cultural values.

 Average Lifespan:: Immortal